Erich Muenter

-Eric Muenter (March 25, 1871 – July 6, 1915), also known as Erich Münter, Erich Muenter, Erich Holt or Frank Holt, was a German-American political terrorist, activist, spy, professor and would-be assassin.
-Although employed as a German professor at elite American universities, he was actually a spy and a "fanatic in the clandestine service of the Imperial German government."
+Erich Muenter (born Erich Heinrich Eugen Münter; March 25, 1871 – July 6, 1915), also known as Eric Muenter, Erich Holt or Frank Holt, was a German-American political terrorist, activist, spy, professor and failed assassin.
+Employed as a German professor at elite American universities, he was also a spy and a "fanatic in the clandestine service of the Imperial German government."
 While an instructor at Harvard University, he poisoned and killed his pregnant wife.

 He appeared as Cornell University professor Frank Holt who contacted the German spy network which undertook to sabotage US aid to the war in Europe against Germany.
 In 1915, he planted a bomb that exploded in the US Capitol, shot Jack Morgan, son of financier J. P. Morgan in his home, and predicted the bombing of a steamship bound for England before committing suicide while in police custody.
-His activities, and those of other Germans, were played up by the press as "Hun barbarity"; anti-German feelings rose in the years as America eventually entered the war with Germany.
+His activities, and those of other Germans, were played up by the press as "Hun barbarity"; anti-German sentiment rose in the years as America eventually entered the war with Germany.

 Biography

+Eric Muenter was born in Uelzen, Province of Hanover (now Lower Saxony), Prussia.
+Muenter's baptismal record at St. Marien Church list his parents as Ernst Heinrich Victor Münter (1832-1892) from Nindorf and Charlotte Lisette Julietta "Julia" Clacius (1833-1916) from Bremke.
+After graduating Uelzen Gymnasium, he immigrated with his parents and three sisters to Chicago at the age of 18.
+While still a student, Muenter worked as a German and French instructor at Racine College and Kenwood Preparatory School between 1895 and 1896, then graduated with his A.B. from the University of Chicago in 1899.

+From 1897 to 1900, Muenter taught at South Side Academy in Chicago for a few months before studying and working 14 months abroad, including at K.k.
+Akademie für Orientalische Sprachen in Vienna as an English teacher in 1901.
+In 1902, he taught Germanic language and literature courses at the University of Kansas for a one-year tenure and then began teaching as an instructor at Harvard University, where he was also a doctoral student.

 Murder of wife

 While teaching German at Harvard University in 1906 he poisoned his pregnant wife.
-Leona Muenter (née Krembs) died on April 16, 1906, of arsenic poisoning.
-On April 27, 1906, Cambridge, Massachusetts police issued a warrant for the arrest of Erich Muenter.
+Leone Muenter (née Krembs) died on April 16, of arsenic poisoning.
+On April 27, Cambridge, Massachusetts police issued a warrant for the arrest of Erich Muenter.
 On June 5, 1906, Muenter mailed a pamphlet entitled "Protest" to his wife's family from New Orleans.
 He vowed that he would "annihilate" Chicago and Cambridge in one blow if he could for accusing him of poisoning his wife, and claimed that he actually feared the punishment inflicted on Christian Scientists who refused medical treatment.
 He fled before this was discovered, and spent the next decade in various places in the United States under assumed identities.
 He was a committed German nationalist and opposed the US policy of selling arms to Great Britain and France, Germany's enemies in World War I.